Moesif/moesif-netcore-example/README.md

 # Moesif .NET Example

-[Moesif](https://www.moesif.com) is an API analytics platform.
+[Moesif](https://www.moesif.com) is an API analytics and monitoring platform.
 [Moesif.Middleware](https://github.com/Moesif/moesif-dotnet) is a middleware that makes integration with Moesif easy for .NET applications.

 This is an example of .NET application with Moesif integrated.